survivejs/webpack-book/manuscript/loading/02_images.md

 }
 ```

-The following loaders provide more options:
+Consider also the following loaders:

 * [raw-loader](https://www.npmjs.com/package/raw-loader) gives access to the raw SVG content.
 * [svg-inline-loader](https://www.npmjs.com/package/svg-inline-loader) goes a step further and eliminates unnecessary markup from your SVGs.